-In the past few weeks, several members of the Cloth Diapers for Beginners Facebook Group have been either disappointed or confused after buying bamboo charcoal inserts.
+Over the past seven years, I’ve seen hundreds of Cloth Diapers for Beginners Facebook Group members be disappointed or confused after buying bamboo charcoal inserts.

 What are Charcoal Bamboo Inserts Made Of?

 Charcoal bamboo inserts are mostly microfiber wrapped in fleece or a bamboo/synthetic blend outer layer.

 Here’s a great video by Jay’s Nest showing you the inside of one of these inserts.

 A note here that although charcoal bamboo inserts are made from microfiber, they can go next to